 An Education Designed for the 21st Century

 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
-We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!
+We also keep parents informed by sending out regular communication, including a recap of each week’s project.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!